 This disorder may prevent the individual from maintaining relationships, obtaining or keeping a job, or living independently.
 Financial problems, unemployment, health issues, and even legal problems often plague those with this disorder.
 This may result in a downward spiral that makes wellness very difficult for the affected individual.

 Fortunately, treatment has been shown to make a big difference in the lives of those affected with schizoaffective disorder.
-Belmont Behavioral Hospital, a schizoaffective disorder treatment center in Philadelphia, offers treatment with highly skilled medical and mental health professionals.
+Belmont Behavioral Health System, a schizoaffective disorder treatment center in Philadelphia, offers treatment with highly skilled medical and mental health professionals.
 With the help of an individualized treatment plan and care from dedicated, supportive staff, your loved one will be able to begin a journey toward a more peaceful life.

 Our hospital provides comprehensive inpatient care for children, adolescents, adults, and geriatric patients who have been experiencing a variety of behavioral health, mental health, and substance use disorders.
-Located in Philadelphia, Pennsylvania, our 147-bed psychiatric hospital is housed on 13 serene acres, which provides our patients with the opportunity to heal in a comforting park-like environment.
+Located in Philadelphia, Pennsylvania, our psychiatric hospital is housed on 13 serene acres, which provides our patients with the opportunity to heal in a comforting park-like environment.

 Since the day we accepted our first patient in 1937, our treatment center has been dedicated to offering the highest quality of care in manner that is best suited to meeting the unique needs of each person who is entrusted into our care.
 After nearly a century of service, we remain committed to providing personalized care, promoting continued improvement in evidence-based practices, and upholding the highest standards of the healing profession.